-- c) The Town shall encourage compatible development, redevelopment, and rehabilitation throughout the Downtown Core Designation by supporting development applications that conform to the policies of this Plan and are consistent with the associated Urban Design Manual and any applicable Master Plan, including a future Downtown Master Plan.
+- c) The Town shall encourage compatible development, redevelopment, and rehabilitation throughout the Downtown Core Designation by supporting development applications that conform to the policies of this Plan and are consistent with the associated Urban Design Manual, the Downtown Collingwood Heritage Conservation District Plan, and any applicable Master Plan, including a future Downtown Master Plan.
 Further, the Site Plan Control policies of this Plan shall apply to all development applications in the Downtown Core Designation. - d) All development shall be adequately regulated by suitable provisions in the Zoning By-law to ensure that it is compatible with existing development in proximity.
 Where appropriate, historic streetscape patterns such as block lengths, building heights, setbacks, and separations will be maintained.

 - e) In addition to the policies for Mid-Rise Buildings in this Plan, the height, massing, and layout of buildings within the Downtown Core Designation shall be oriented to a pedestrian scale.
 The following building height policies apply: - i.
-All development within the Downtown Core Designation shall incorporate a floor to ceiling height on the ground floor of 4.25 metres; - ii.
-The minimum building height shall be 2 storeys, or 10 metres, whichever is greater.
-The primary building facade facing Hurontario Street shall be required to reference the historic 2 or 3 storey building height on abutting properties that also front onto Hurontario Street, either through architectural detailing, or with a building step-back beyond the 3rd storey, to the satisfaction of the Town. - iii.
-The maximum building height shall be 6 storeys, or 20 metres, whichever is less, and shall be subject to the applicable policies of this Plan and the Urban Design Manual.
-Taller buildings may be considered for approval by the Town at strategic locations, including intersection sites along Hurontario Street and key entry points to the Downtown Core Designation.
+All new development within the Downtown Core Designation shall incorporate a floor to ceiling height on the ground floor of a minimum of 4.25 metres; - ii.
+The minimum building height for new development shall be 2 storeys, or 8 metres, whichever is greater.
+The primary building facade facing Hurontario Street, Huron Street, and Simcoe Street west of Ste.
+Marie Street shall be required to reference the historic 2 or 3 storey building height on abutting properties that also front onto Hurontario Street, First Street, and Simcoe Street west of Ste.
+Marie Street, either through architectural detailing, or with a building step-back beyond the 3rd storey, to the satisfaction of the Town.
+Exceptions to this policy may be considered for the redevelopment of buildings with heritage value that are less than 2 storeys or 8 metres in height; and - iii.
+In general, the maximum building height shall be 6 storeys, or 20 metres, whichever is less, and shall be subject to the applicable policies of this Plan and consistent with the Urban Design Manual.
+Taller mid-rise buildings may be considered for approval by the Town at strategic locations outside of the Downtown Heritage Conservation District, including but not limited to intersection sites along Hurontario Street, key entry points to the Downtown Core Designation, and lands currently utilized as large surface parking lots. - iv.
+Within the Downtown Heritage Conservation District, building height shall be informed by the Downtown Heritage Conservation District Plan, and shall be limited to 12 metres (3-4 storeys).